lsitec-braga/notes/Rotina.md

 - [x] Acompanhei os testes com o Welington sobre as mudanças no Front
 - [x] Participei do teste de estresse e do Update de Firmware
 - [x] Acompanhar mudanças no CloudFront
+- [x] Envio do email para a São Rafael confirmando a data da migração

 ## Afazeres planejados